dev-mahmoudhamed/UniversityAPIs/README.md

 # UniversityAPI
-A simple project whose purpose is to apply everything I learn in backend
+A simple project whose only purpose is to apply everything I learn in backend